“Damn, I think I’m gonna have to go on this trip alone,” I told my coworkers three weeks before boarding that flight headed to Oranjestad, Aruba.

 I made my way to the literal Palm Beach at some point during my trip just to relax, listen to music, and think.
 It was around sunset time but I still caught a little bit of sun and even watched a wedding on the beach.
 I was right in front of the beautiful RIU Palace- which I will definitely want to stay at the next time I visit Aruba.

 I think my most memorable part of the trip, which I purposely saved for last, was the off-road ATV tour.
 I love riding ATVs (did so in Jamaica as well) and I was itching to ride one again, especially after reading the description of the length and sights I get to see by doing it in Aruba.
-I booked the tour for about $108 dollars, as a single rider from a company called Action Tours.
-My friends that have been on this tour before told me it’s VERY rocky and scary.
-I didn’t think it could’ve possibly been that bad, but trust me- it WAS that bad.
+I booked the tour for $108, as a single rider from a company called Action Tours.
+My friends that have been on this tour before told me it’s very rocky and scary.
+I didn’t think it could’ve possibly been that bad, but trust me- it was that bad.
 It was totally fine at first as we all drove out of the parking lot, into regular traffic and then into the national park/desert.

 We made stops at the: Alto Vista Chapel, the first Catholic church built in Aruba in 1750, the Natural Pool, also known as “Conchi”, the Natural Bridge, the Bushiribana Gold Mill Ruins, and a priceless view of the island that you won’t see while just walking.
 Although the winds were strong and we didn’t really get to swim in the Conchi, we were able to take a dip in the more enclosed part of the pool.